 Bender: When I grow up, I wanna be a steam shovel!

 Another moment involving Bender has a scene cutting to him, on fire, screaming and flailing about, whilst sitting in a chair.
 Several of the crew then run on-screen and put him out with fire extinguishers, and then Bender procceds to calmly resume smoking a cigar.

-In the short-lived Clerks: The Animated Series, during the episode where Dante Hicks is being sued, they suddenly declare that they ran out of money and had to let the Korean animators come up with their own ending, whereupon the episode suddenly goes into a way over the top anime parody.
+In the short-lived Clerks: The Animated Series, during the episode where Dante Hicks is being sued, they suddenly declare that the original ending got lost on its way overseas and the Korean animators were forced to animate another ending, which ends up being a bizarre anime.